FaridaBey/anlysis_lab_project/README.md

 # anlysis_lab_project

-i will try and add the .exe file here along with a slightly updated code as the reading and writing of files differ on the mac.
+i added all the files of the project, excutable, source and header and csv